ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/5_Metals/055100 Metal Stairs.md

    1. Grouts.
    1. Samples
    1. Submit Samples of products and materials when requested.
 1. QUALITY ASSURANCE
    1. Where fabrications are specified to comply with specific structural performance requirements, provide design sealed by a professional engineer registered in the state in which the project is located.
 1. PROJECT CONDITIONS
    1. Field Measurements
    1. Take field measurements prior to preparation of Shop Drawings and fabrication where possible.
 Where taking field measurements prior to fabrication may delay work, allow adequate fabrication tolerances for fitting and trimming.
    1. Coordination with Masonry and Concrete Work
    1. Where fabricated items or their anchors are to be embedded into concrete and masonry work, deliver such items to those performing the installation, together with all coordination drawings and installation instructions required.
 Provide temporary bracing or anchors in formwork where required for installation.

-   1. PRODUCTS
+## Products

    1. MANUFACTURERS
    1. Provide products of one of the following manufacturers, or as approved
    1. American Stair Corporation.